kjhsdgf/Collin-Neural-Network/Network Class/Documentation.md

 ### epochs
 	int epochs;
-A hyperparameter that denotes the number of times the samples of finite size needs to be chosen randomly, such that the training inputs are exhausted.
+A hyperparameter that denotes the number of times the entire training data is exhausted.
 This number is usually provided by the user rather than a randomly selected value by the learning algorithm.

 ### layerSizes
 	Vector layerSizes;
-Records the size of every layer in the network, once given a source by the user.
-Every required matrix in the class gets the size using this parameter.
+Stores the size of every layer in the network, once given a source by the user.
+Every required matrix in the class derives its size using this parameter.
+The first and last element denote input and output layers respectively so `layerSizes` is required to be at least length 2.

 ### numLayers
 	int numLayers;
-Stores information about the depth of the network.
-This parameter, particularly, helps in randomly accessing any particular layer in the network.
+Stores the number of layers in the network given by the size of the layerSizes vector

 ### weights
 	VMatrix weights;